wulfdewolf/wulfdewolf.github.io/_pages/about.md

 At the moment, I am in the MScR year of the CDT.
 I am working on extracting digit movements from electromyographic (EMG) recordings.
 Next year, I intend to start working on my PhD.
 Its topic has not yet been finalised, but it will relate to computational neuroscience and latent variable models.
-I will possibly be looking at spiking networks and reinforcement learning as well.